JonathanSears1/tone-grabber/README.md

     ```
 ## Usage

-To replicate experiments with the multiclass classifier, first install the nsynth dataset into the data folder from <a here href=https://magenta.tensorflow.org/datasets/nsynth>
+To replicate experiments with the multiclass classifier, first install the nsynth dataset into the data folder from: https://magenta.tensorflow.org/datasets/nsynth

 Then run:
 ```sh